The Yankees, once a sure thing this weird MLB season, are in danger of missing the playoffs

 “It’s something we just have to pull out of,” veteran outfielder Brett Gardner said on a video interview with reporters over the weekend, as the Yankees lost three straight in Baltimore to the Orioles, a team they had beaten 19 straight times before then. “ … We’ve got some baseball left.
 We’re still in position to make the make the playoffs and hopefully attain our goal, which is to be the last team standing.
 But the way we’ve played lately is not acceptable.”

 It would be easy to point to injuries as the chief reason for the Yankees’ plummet.
 D.J.
 LeMahieu, Aaron Judge, Gleyber Torres and Giancarlo Stanton — the first four hitters in their preferred lineup — have all spent time on the injured list, and Judge and Stanton remain there, unlikely to return until the end of this month.
-Lefty James Paxton and third baseman Gio Urshela are also sidelined for the time being.
+Lefty James Paxton and third baseman Gio Urshela also are sidelined.

 When they were 16-6, the Yankees were hitting .263/.352/.487, with 40 homers in 22 games.
 But during their 5-14 skid, the corresponding numbers are .205/.304/.354, and 21 homers in 19 games.
 Since Aug.
 18, when the skid began, their bullpen has a 6.16 ERA and a collective wins above replacement of minus-1.4.